-Our “Badass Women of History” virtual event has been getting a lot of attention, with interviews on NBC Chicago, WBEZ, WGN Radio and more.
+Our “Badass Women of History” virtual event has been getting a lot of attention, with features on NBC Chicago, WBEZ, WGN Radio and more.
 We’re so excited to share this event with our guests.
-Here I’ll give you a peek into the hundreds of hours that went into its creation.
+Let me give you a peek into the hundreds of hours that went into its creation.
 In fact, the road to creating the Badass Women virtual event began over three years ago!

 A Women’s History Storytelling Event

-In 2018 we wanted to expand our storytelling beyond our normal walking and bus tours.
-We wanted to celebrate women’s history and connect with our local community.
-So we created a live storytelling event, “Badass Women of Chicago History.”
+In 2018 we were looking to expand our storytelling beyond our normal walking and bus tours.
+We wanted to celebrate women’s history and connect with our local community, so we created a live storytelling event, “Badass Women of Chicago History.”
 Guest storytellers from the city spoke and used historic photos to tell the audience about awesome women that aren’t household names but probably should be.
 We got such positive feedback that we decided to make it into an annual event.
 And 2019 sold out, too!

 Telling Women’s Stories in New Ways